calliope-project/calliope/docs/index.md

 !!! warning

     Calliope version 0.7 is released as a beta with the purpose of gathering feedback from users.
     Some functionality is not yet available in 0.7, notably:

     * `spores` mode
-    * Plotting (see the [example notebooks][examples-and-tutorials] for sample code on making plots directly with Plotly)
+    * Plotting (see the [example notebooks](examples/index.md) for sample code on making plots directly with Plotly)

+    To see a full list of changes, read our [page on migrating between v0.6 and v0.7](migrating.md).

 !!! note